TMJ Therapy – Boston, MA

 When seeking treatment for TMJ/TMD, there are many options available, but your dentist in Downtown Boston will often suggest Botox as a safe and effective form of treatment.
 Why?
 Because of its ability to quickly reduce and eliminate pain to the joint and muscle areas.

 When Botox is injected, not only will it relieve the tension, but it will also keep your muscles from moving in a way that causes extreme pain.
 Oftentimes, patients with TMJ experience severe headaches.
-Botox helps to eliminate those headaches.
+Botox in Downtown Boston works to help eliminate those headaches.

 As a proven nonsurgical method of treatment, Botox should only be administered by a skilled and trained dental professional like Dr. Rizkallah.
 You’ll begin to notice improvement within a few days, and the best part is that it does not require a hospital stay.
 You’ll leave our dental office feeling better than when you walked in.